Seven Lively Arts presents

 ANTHONY KEECH is a comedic actor who has been acting not only around Tucson, but also has taken his talents to most recently New York City for International Model and Talent (IMTA), where he won Best Actor for Theatre, Sitcom, and Commercial Print.
 Anthony's production experience includes performing in The Glass Menagerie, The Taming of the Shrew, and Arsenic and Old Lace, and was voted Best Actor and Best Supporting Actor by his peers in those productions.
 Anthony is currently attending the theater program at Pima Community College, and is currently with talent agency Tucson Model Group.

-REBECCA SWEET’s favorite credits include Zombies from the Beyond (Zombina), The Music Man (Marian), 42nd Street (Chorus Girl), and various principal roles in musical theatre and opera showcases, including scenes from Phantom of the Opera, Chess, and Oklahoma!
-Rebecca has also worked as a stuntwoman and gunfighter with the Pinnacle Peak Pistoleros, and has performed with several ballet companies, both as a soloist and corps de ballet member.
-She recently joined the non-profit dance company Dance For A Cause and its affiliated show choir, Notes For A Change.
-She is currently finishing her bachelor’s degree in psychology at University of Phoenix and continuing her acting and dance training throughout Tucson.
+REBECCA SWEET is an actor and dancer whose past theatre credits include Zombies from the Beyond (Zombina), The Music Man (Marian), 42nd Street (Chorus Girl), and various principal roles in musical theatre and opera showcases, including scenes from Phantom of the Opera, Chess, and !
+Rebecca also worked as a stuntwoman and gunfighter with the Dragoon Street Players at Trail Dust Town, and she has performed with several ballet companies, both as a soloist and corps de ballet member.
+A graduate of University of Phoenix, Rebecca is currently working on a bachelor’s degree in psychology and continuing her dance training at Arizona Ballet Theatre.

 TucsonStage.com - home of Chuck Graham's "Let the Show Begin"